 In electronics, a pinout is a cross-reference between the contacts, or pins, of an electrical connector or electronic component, and their functions.
-Basing Diagram was the standard terminology used by the manufacturers of back in the days of vacuum tubes systems.

-Can you tell me does the FMVSS-111 ruling state what the minimum size of the screen viewing area is?
+Does the FMVSS-111 ruling state what the minimum size of the screen viewing area is?

-NHTSA 10/04/17 Answer: There is no size specification for the rear view monitor screen.
+NHTSA 10/04/17 Answer: There is no size specification for the rearview monitor screen.
 The standard indicates a requirement for field-of-view where test objects F and G 150 mm band are visible, and test objects A thru F must be seen in their entirety.
 So, a screen must be large enough to meet the above.

 The test object size test specifies the angle that the test objects must have from the driver's eye point perspective.
 Again, no screen size is required other than it must be large enough for these angles to be met.

 Unfortunately, there is no simple screen size that if indicated would show compliance.
-For example, you could have a flat screen TV size monitor which because of the rear camera quality cannot see all the test objects or meet the angle spec.
+For example, you could have a flat-screen TV size monitor which because of the rear camera quality cannot see all the test objects or meet the angle spec.

 When an Up-fitter or Camper OEM removes or permanently lowers the tailgate of a truck that was equipped with a rear vision system compliant with the K.T.
 Safety Act, is that Up-fitter or OEM required to replace the camera or camera system with another that meets the mandate requirements?

 NHTSA telephone Answer: “It is illegal for any OEM, Up-fitter, Dealer, or Repair Shop to remove or make inoperable a factory installed safety component (i.e. safety belts, airbags, camera systems, etc.).
 Doing so brings the vehicle out of compliance.
-That entity must replace / refit another mandate-compliant component before it can be sold or delivered.”
+That entity must replace/refit another mandate-compliant component before it can be sold or delivered.”
 (Reference: NHTSA Regulatory Statute 49 U.S.C.
 Chapter 31 – Motor Vehicle Safety / Standard 108.)

 What is IP rating?